 According to Jack Zenger, CEO of Zenger Folkman, one of the eight specific competencies effective leaders carry is that of developing people.
 Odds are, the overwhelming majority of us are in education because we believe in the process of living life-on-life with others in a way that develops, influences, and molds them.
 Charged with managing a group of like-minded individuals, each of whom is passionate about education, isn’t the best way to develop each one of them individually (as we expect our teachers do with students)?
 Caring for our faculty and staff emotionally with love is, of course, necessary, but we must be following through on our responsibility to truly develop them in a way relevant to the reason they have been hired.

 But relevant PD experiences do more than just provide relevant content for teachers.
-At Delmarva Christian, where I serve as the director of instruction, we always incorporate three things in every experience to ensure its relevancy for teachers:
+At Delmarva Christian, we always incorporate three things in every experience to ensure its relevance for teachers:

 - A focus on pedagogical technique;

 - A focus on an element of school culture; and

 - Providing a takeaway that teachers can immediately apply to their classrooms.

 Within PD workshops, we use a variety of effective instructional strategies, or teacher pedagogy, to model and communicate information.
 This helps teachers to not only think about their own teaching, but also how mentorship could shape the school culture in positive ways.
 Finally, we use activities like placemats (Seven Minute Scientist) and protocols adapted from National School Reform to help teachers engage commentary and readings, which then inform their developing the takeaways for their own classrooms.

 Just as teachers gather feedback on student learning (through formal and informal assessments, resources, and student/parent input) to improve their instruction, so too must leaders responsible for PD.
 At Delmarva Christian, we believe there are two principles for effective assessment of PD: